iansan5653/unraw/README.md

 ```
 This checks your formatting, tests, and for TypeScript compiler errors.
 If the
 task doesn't fail, you should be good to go.

+### Other Tasks
+For your convenience, some other tasks are also provided in the `package.json`:
+* `npm run build` - Compiles TypeScript code to JavaScript
+* `npm run minify` - Generate minified JavaScript files from compiled files
+* `npm run test` - Quickly run tests using TypeScript code without compiling
+* `npm run testWithCoverage` - Run tests and generate coverage report
+* `npm run lint` - Check code for linting errors
+* `npm run check` - Check to ensure code will pass Pipelines checks (see above)
+* `npm run format` - Format code using Prettier